ipython/ipython/docs/source/interactive/autoawait.rst

 ==========================

 IPython core being asynchronous, the use of ``IPython.embed()`` will now require a loop to run.
-In order to allow ``IPython.embed()`` to be nested, as most event loops can't be nested, ``IPython.embed()`` default to a pseudo-synchronous mode, where async code is not allowed.
-This mode is available in classical IPython using ``%autoawait sync``

-This affect the ability to nest ``IPython.embed()`` which may require you to install alternate IO libraries  like ``curio`` and ``trio``
+By default IPython will use a fake coroutine runner which should allow ``IPython.embed()`` to be nested.
+Though this will prevent usage of the ``autoawait`` feature when using IPython embed.

+You can set explicitly a coroutine runner for ``embed()`` if you desire to run asynchronous code, the exact behavior is though undefined.

 Internals
 =========

-As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workaround to allow this to happen.
+As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workaround and heuristic to allow this to happen.
 It is interesting to understand how this works in order to comprehend potential bugs, or provide a custom runner.

 Among the many approaches that are at our disposition, we find only one that suited out need.
 Under the hood we use the code object from a async-def function